holzschu/ios_system/README.md

 Run the script `get_sources.sh`.
 This will download the latest sources form [Apple OpenSource](https://opensource.apple.com) and patch them for compatibility with iOS.
 Then open the Xcode project `ios_system.xcodeproj` and hit build.
 You should have the `ios_system` framework, ready to be included in you own projects.
 Alternatively, drag `ios_system.xcodeproj` into you project, add `ios_system.framework` to your linked binaries and compile.

+If you're feeling brave, you can edit `get_sources.sh` to get the latest version of the tools.